What is a mortgage recording tax? Are there ways to reduce it?

-“It can be extremely expensive,” says Neil Garfinkel, managing partner at the law firm Abrams, Garfinkel, Margolis, Bergson.
+“It can be extremely expensive,” says attorney Neil Garfinkel, managing partner at the law firm Abrams, Garfinkel, Margolis, Bergson.
 It’s also a tax you will have to pay if you refinance.

 However, there are ways to save on the mortgage recording tax—or even avoid it altogether.
-Read on for some suggestions.

 Here's how it works: Say an initial mortgage was for $1 million and the seller paid it down over the time to $900,000.
 If the mortgage was then assigned for $1 million, the buyer would only pay mortgage recording tax on $100,000 at the reduced tax rate of 1.8 percent.
 You don't pay twice for the unpaid principal of the original mortgage when the loan is assigned.

-Garfinkel says the assignment CEMA is “used all the time” as a means to reducing the mortgage recording tax payment.
+Garfinkel says the assignment CEMA is “used all the time” as a means to reduce the mortgage recording tax payment.
 With an assignment, you are not tied to the terms of the old mortgage.

-“The terms are changed so if there was a prepayment penalty on the old one there may not be on the new one,” he says.
+“The terms are changed, so if there was a prepayment penalty on the old one there may not be on the new one,” he says.

 This is something to discuss with your attorney.
-“Not every lender is willing to give an assignment and not every new lender is willing to accept an assignment,” says Craig L. Price, a partner with Belkin, Burden, Wenig & Goldman.
+Not every lender is willing to give an assignment and not every new lender is willing to accept an assignment.

 A less common workaround on the mortgage recording tax is a mortgage assumption where you take over the seller's mortgage.